Groupe Scolaire Nyagatare Handwashing Station Project – Rwanda

 The tanks will sit on stools the school will purchase and will be drained using basins the school already has.
 Teachers will be responsible for maintaining the tanks, including filling them with water from the school’s water reserve.

 Project funds will be used to purchase materials and to cover labor costs.
-When the tanks are installed, the school’s staff will educate students on the importance of handwashing and instruct them in proper use of the stations.
+When the tanks are installed, the school’s staff will educate students on the importance of handwashing and instruct them in the proper use of the stations.

 936 students and staff will benefit from the project.